UN-OCHA/slt8-site/html/themes/custom/common_design_subtheme/components/cd-table/README.md

 The javascript is not mandatory and adding the `data-content` attributes in the template directly works as well.

-To avoid including the javascript, override the libary in the `theme.info.yml`:
+To avoid including the javascript, override the library in the `theme.info.yml`:

 ```yaml
 libraries-override: